What is PIK Interest?

 Conclusion

-So, it can be seen that despite the high-interest rates PIK loans enjoy high demand among the borrowers who are in the growth phase.
+So, it can be seen that despite the high-interest rates, PIK loans enjoy high demand among borrowers in the growth phase.
 However, the compounding nature of the interest increases the principal repayment at maturity.

 Recommended Articles